sn9/project/README.md

 but, if you dont want to use it, you should be able to do everything via command line https://www.jetbrains.com/pycharm/download/#section=windows

+To setup a student acccount with jetbrains, on the top right click the search bar and type student. setup a student account and youll have access to ALL of their professional products.
+The main difference is, professional has a lot of built in features that you might otherwise have to type into a terminal and other nice quality of life features.

 Here is a solid tutorial on Python/Django https://docs.djangoproject.com/en/1.10/intro/tutorial01/